 Reading lies at the heart of our curriculum at St Georges.
 We are committed to enabling our pupils to become lifelong readers and we believe reading is key for academic success.

 In school, children are taught to read accurately, fluently and with both understanding and enjoyment.
 They are taught how to respond sensitively and critically to a wide range of texts and use reference materials with confidence for a range of purposes.

-The school has a small library containing fiction and non fiction books.
-Children in Reception and Y1 have a timetabled slot to visit the library and choose books and listen to stories.
+The school has a small library containing fiction, non fiction and poetry books.
+All classes have a timetabled slot to visit the library so that they can choose books and listen to stories.
 This supports the children's development of personal book preferences meaning they are more likely to be motivated to read for pleasure.

 Phonics is taught in daily sessions from Reception and across Key Stage 1.
 Pupils in Key Stage 2 requiring phonics teaching are also taught in 'phase' groups.
 Pupils are expected to apply these skills to their work in class and take work home to consolidate and practise phonics skills taught in class.

 Children are taught spelling rules and patterns including how to learn spellings (meta-cognitive approach).
 We do not give weekly spelling lists to learn for a formal test but expect that children will learn spellings as part of their homework routine and provide words for practise.
 These are appropriate for the age of the child (based on the Framework expectations) and include words relating to current topics, scientific and mathematical vocabulary.